 Note that the data must first be copied into memory that is appropriately aligned, as Berkeley DB does not guarantee any kind of alignment of the underlying data, including for comparison routines.
 When writing comparison routines, remember that databases created on machines of different architectures may have different integer byte orders, for which your code may need to compensate.

 To cause DB to use this comparison function:

 '''

-#include <db.h>

-#include <db.h>
+#include <db_cxx.h>

 #include <string.h>

 ....

-DB dbp;

-int ret;

-/ Create a database /

-ret = db_create(&dbp, NULL, 0);

-if (ret != 0) {

-fprintf(stderr, "%s: %s\n", "my_program",

-db_strerror(ret));

-return(-1);

-}
+Db db(NULL, 0);

-/ Set up the btree comparison function for this database /
+// Set up the btree comparison function for this database

-dbp->set_bt_compare(dbp, compare_int);
+db.set_bt_compare(compare_int);

-/ Database open call follows sometime after this. /
+// Database open call follows sometime after this.

 '''